from Italy Magazine...

 I wish we were seeing more of this next one in the States.
 This is one of the largest solar power plants in Italy.
 It's almost a mile long and produces 70 megawatts, enough to power over 16,500 Italian homes.
-Why aren't we doing this here?
+Why aren't we doing this here in the U.S.?

 Everyone knows what this shows... snow on mountaintops, right?
 Wrong.
 This image shows mountains entirely made of white marble, just outside of Carerra where Michelangelo found David hidden in a huge hunk of the stuff.

 Another jetty?
 No... it's actually a shipwreck, left there to rust.
 Italy has a decent number of these wrecks making their coastline much more than just a place to lay out in your Speedo.

 This is the Italian Space Agency's radio telescope field in Ortuccio in Abruzzo, but Google Earth shows the importance of this complex.
 Built in 1963, the Fucino Telespazio Center contains over 100 working dish antenna radio telescopes.

 I was checking Google Earth for the location of a museum in the town of Mantova (also, Mantua) in northern Italy when I saw this sight.
 Mantova is a town with three man made lakes surrounding it (built as protection in the 12th century).
 In one of the lakes is this mile long leaf shape.
 It's the Isola del Fior (Flower Island), not an island at all, but a one mile long bed of water lilies.